octoflar/especia/src/main/resources/synth.md

 4. radial velocity (km s-1)
 5. line broadening velocity (km s-1)
 6. decadic logarithm of the particle column number density (cm-2)

-The spectroscopic data are simulated, but based on actual observations.

 ``````
 {